In this Article:

 OK…what’s not to like?
 There were only two things that I noticed about this gun that, if I were Kimber, I might take a look at.
 The first thing?
 The magazine well.
 Take a look at this photo:

-See the front two “points”?
-I just about sliced my thumb open trying to retrieve the magazine from the well once when I needed to remove it using fingers and not the mag release button.
-Those two areas are very sharp, sharper than the photo shows.
-Kimber may want to re-think these edges.
-I get it — nice, sharp execution of lines and angles is good in a pistol (especially in one of the 1911 variety), but there is such a thing as too much of a good thing.
-Just a touch of polishing on those points wouldn’t affect the functioning of the well but might save someone a trip to the Band-Aid box.
+Notice the front two points in the photo?
+I nearly cut my thumb open while trying to remove the magazine from the well manually, rather than using the mag release button.
+These areas are quite sharp, sharper than the photo suggests.
+Kimber might want to reconsider these edges.
+While precise lines and angles are appreciated in a pistol, especially a 1911-style, there can be too much of a good thing.
+A bit of polishing on these points wouldn’t compromise the function of the well but could prevent potential injuries.

 Other than those two items, I like the gun.
 It feels solid in the hand and generally shoots where it looks (except that my shots all went to the right as you will see, but that’s me and not the gun as I’ve found out from shooting several other guns.
 The gun itself was great).